willmorgan/winston-azure-application-insights/README.md

 An [Azure Application Insights][0] transport for [Winston][1] logging library.
 Allows to log on App Insights trace with Winston.

+This library intends to be compatible with `applicationinsights@^1.0.0`.
+If you are using an older version of the AppInsights NodeJS client, see the `1.1.x` releases.

 ## Installation

 Tested on node-5.10.x, requires npm.